mpolomski/impact-of-dist-bess-in-lv-network/README.md

-# Dataset for: Impact of distributed battery energy storage controlled by optimization-based home energy management systems implementing various objective functions on the voltage profiles in the low-voltage network with a high saturation of prosumer photovoltaic micro-installations
+# Dataset for: Impact of distributed BESS controlled by optimization-based HEMS on the voltage profiles in high PV-saturated LV networks

 This repository contains the dataset used for the simulations and analyses presented in the research article: